carpentries-incubator/workflows-nextflow/instructors/learner_profiles.md

 ### Olivia Henderson

-Olivia Henderson is a graduate student in Genetics who is about to starting a four year PhD program in Cancer Genetics.
-She has attended Unix, git and R/Python Software carpentries as part of her PhD training induction.
+Olivia Henderson is a graduate student in genetics who is about to begin a four-year PhD program in Cancer Genetics.
+As part of her training, she has attended workshops on Unix, Git, and R/Python Software Carpentry.

 Olivia's supervisor is studying the effect of a drug on the transcriptome of cancer cells.
-She will generate 6 samples (3 control and 3 drug treatment) in a lab experiment.
+For her project, she will generate six samples: three control and three drug-treated, in a lab experiment.
 These samples will be sent to a local research facility for RNA sequencing.

-The research facility sends a link to the raw data files to Olivia once the sequencing is completed.
-Olivia will download the files and perform pre-processing.
-Pre-processing will be done by running a series of bioinformatics programs on the University's compute cluster.
-She will then assess the quality of data and uses R to analyse the processed data.
+Once the sequencing is complete, the research facility will send Olivia a link to the raw data files.
+She will download the files and perform pre-processing using a series of bioinformatics programs on the University's compute cluster.
+She will then assess the data quality and use R to analyze the processed data.

-Olivia is new to Unix and has never run and RNA-Seq analysis before or worked on a compute cluster.
-She is very nervous about working on the cluster and feels overwhelmed about managing the software she will need to use for the analysis.
+Olivia is new to Unix and has never run an RNA-Seq analysis or worked on a compute cluster before.
+She is understandably nervous and feels overwhelmed about managing the software she needs for the analysis.

-Workflow management with Nextflow and nf-core will teach Olivia how to run reproducible workflows and how to track the software she is working with so that her work can be reproduced.
+The Nextflow and nf-core workshop will teach Olivia how to run reproducible workflows and track the software she uses, ensuring her work can be easily replicated.

 #### Background knowledge and skills:

-- Recently attended Unix, Git and R Software carpentries courses
+- Recently attended Unix, Git and R Software carpentries workshops
 - Can install software using GUI's
 - Comfortable using Windows interface

 #### Goals:

-- Running an RNA-Seq pipeline using current community best practises.
+- Run an RNA-Seq pipeline using current best practices in the community
 - Documenting her analysis

 ### Isabelle Craig

-Isabelle is a PostDoc working on the genetic causes of severe abnormalities that occur in early human development.
+sabelle Craig is a postdoctoral researcher studying the genetic causes of severe abnormalities in early human development.

-She writes her own analysis pipelines using shell scripts that she has developed over years and is comfortable running bioinformatics programs on the University compute cluster.
+Isabelle writes her own analysis pipelines using shell scripts that she's developed over the years and is comfortable running bioinformatics programs on the University's compute cluster.

-She has sent her scripts to a collaborator in another research institute and they are having problems running her pipeline as it is heavily tied to her own research environment.
+She sent her scripts to a collaborator at another research institute, who struggled to run the pipeline because it's heavily tied to her own research environment.

-Isabelle needs to publish her own pipeline for the detection of pathogenic variants so that others can use her work and so she can publish.
-Her PI has heard good things about Nextflow and wants her to migrate her existing pipline from a shell script to nextflow.
+Isabelle needs to publish her own pipeline for detecting pathogenic variants to both share her work and fulfill publication requirements.
+Her PI has heard positive things about Nextflow and suggests she migrate her existing pipeline from shell scripts to it.

-Isabelle is wary about migrating pipeline to a new techology and wants to publish asap.
+Isabelle is apprehensive about switching to a new technology and wants to publish as soon as possible.

 #### Background knowledge and skills:

-- Comfortable with Unix and Shell scripting
+- Proficient in Unix and shell scripting
-- Uses Git to manage her own code
+- Uses Git to manage her code
-- Can install software using conda and write here own environment files.
+- Can install software using conda and write her own environment files

 #### Goals:

-- Porting her exiting pipeline into Nextflow
+- Convert her existing pipeline to Nextflow
-- Specifying her pipeline's software requirements
+- Specify her pipeline's software requirements
-- Publishing her pipeline on her github repository so others can benefit from her research
+- Publish her pipeline on her Github repository for broader research use